 Okay, not that we’ve sorted that out, let’s look at some of the most memorable henchmen and goons.

 Classic Disney bad guys are plentiful, as are their underlings.
 Here are some of the best.

 Mr. Smee – Peter Pan

 Captain Hook’s right hand man (pardon the pun) is short on brains, but full of loyalty.
 And he would have to be, considering how poorly he is treated by his hook-handed master.
-This short, stout seaman is fairly universally loved by fans (as is his pirate employer).
+This short, stout seaman is fairly universally loved by fans (as is his pirate employer) for his role in Peter Pan.
 If you have any doubts, just look around the crowd when you attend Mickey’s Not-So-Scary Halloween Party in Magic Kingdom.
 You’ll see many blue and white striped shirts in the crowd.

 Lucifer – Cinderella

 Ok, it’s kinda hard to have any compassionate feelings for a feline who’s named after the devil.
 Lucifer does his namesake proud, causing as many hardships for Cinderella and her furry friends as his plump pelt will allow.
 We may not hear Lady Tremaine specifically issuing him orders, but Lucifer seems to know exactly what to do just the same.

 Speaking of pets named after the devil, Maleficent’s raven-in-chief does quite an effective job of scouting out Briar Rose and those three adorable fairies in 1959’s Sleeping Beauty.
 Disney took Diablo a step further in 2014’s Maleficent, when he was named Diaval by the horned anti-hero and bestowed with the ability to shapeshift (most commonly in the form of a raven or a human).